How do I choose a therapist?

 Therapist skills and qualifications

-Training is very important and it’s completely acceptable for you to check this with your therapist.
-Some therapists will specialise in certain areas including physical health/long term conditions, relationships, eating disorders or military trauma.
+As CBT Therapists, we all undergo specific training (it’s absolutely okay for you to check what training your therapist has had!).
+Some therapists will specialise in certain areas including physical health/long term conditions, relationships, eating disorders or military trauma and have completed additional training.

 CBT Therapists should all have: